 What is included in the price?

 Festival pricing is a menu of options based on the experiences that work best for you.
 Workshop tuition includes all scheduled workshop time, access to the evening lecture series and receptions, and 3 lunches, and the closing banquet.
 The Sitka Sound Boat Tour is available for purchase at registration, as space is available.
 Other excursions are available by sign ups during the festival and will be charged to your account after you sign up.
 Housing and meal packages offer economical options for a stay on our campus.
 Meals can also be purchased independently at the door of the dining hall or as a week package, depending on which meals you'd like to attend.
-A Night of Jazz and Dance and The Little Mermaid are ticketed events.
-All other evening events are open to the public and festival guests at no charge.
+Legally Blond is a ticketed event.
+All other evening events are open to the public and festival guests.

 Can I come for just part of the week?

 No. Workshop curriculum is based on full participation so classes are designed to be attended all 5 days.

 Meals at the festival are served buffet style in the dining hall.
 Vegetarian and vegan options are available and there is a salad bar.
 Cooks are happy to accommodate most dietary restrictions, be sure to include any requests on your registration form.
 If you have extensive dietary needs, please reach out to us in advance.

 Can someone stay with me who is not participating in the festival?

 Yes.
 Guests may be added to rooms in North Pacific Hall and eat in the dining hall for an additional fee.
 Contact our office to make arrangements for your guest.

 More questions?
 Call the Sitka Fine Arts Camp office: 907-747-3085 or email firstname.lastname@example.org.